Quincy Wilson (cornerback)

-Quincy Wilson (born August 16, 1996) is an American football cornerback who is a free agent.
+Quincy Wilson (born August 16, 1996) is an American professional football cornerback.
 He played college football at Florida.

-Early years
+Early life

 Wilson attended the University School of Nova Southeastern University in Fort Lauderdale, Florida.
 During his high school football career, he had 77 tackles and six interceptions.
 He committed to the University of Florida to play college football.

 College career

 As a freshman at Florida in 2014, Wilson played in all 12 games and made two starts.
 He recorded 22 tackles and an interception.
 As a sophomore in 2015, he played in all 14 games with nine starts and recorded 26 tackles and two interceptions.
 He returned as a starter his junior year in 2016.
 As a junior in 2016, Wilson played 13 games with 33 tackles, a sack, three interceptions, and six passes defended.
 Wilson had one of the quickest rises of any draft prospect in 2016.
 Prior to 2016, Wilson played a reserve role behind Vernon Hargreaves III, Brian Poole, and Teez Tabor.
 After the departure of Hargreaves, Wilson displayed great coverage skills and athleticism.
 In a single season, Wilson went from a largely unknown prospect to a possible first round pick.
-After the season, Wilson decided to forgo his senior year and enter the 2017 NFL Draft.
+After the season, Wilson decided to forgo his senior year and enter the 2017 NFL draft.